 Obtain opinions and feedback from nurses on nursing regulatory issues

-As part of a nurse's registration, we share nurses' personal information with these organizations for the following purposes:
+In the course of College operation and administration, we share personal information with these organizations for the following purposes:

 1. The B.C.
 Ministry of Health for the